btafreshian/96bit-block-cipher/README.md

 ```

 Set the `CUBE96_BENCH_BYTES` environment variable to reduce the workload during
 CI runs or quick smoke tests (default is 64 MiB).
+The benchmark uses ECB mode
+solely to measure raw throughput; it lacks semantic security and must not be
+applied to real-world data.

 ## Analysis Helpers